(English) There are Urgent Projects…and Then There’s Emisor Oriente

 While Guevara was optimistic, he admitted that health problems caused by El Gran Canal were numerous for the people living on its banks.
 When asked about future plans, he expressed grave concern that funds were not currently sufficient for a covered option to the open waterway.
 “At this moment,” said Guevara, “The Valley of Mexico is vulnerable.
 Our new treatment plant will treat 60% of the area’s water, but we need more alternatives as well.
 We are working on pieces to the problem, but the problem is not solved yet.”

 With Emisor Oriente scheduled to be complete in 2014, I am hopeful that at least some of those problems will be alleviated.
 This is a great example of the magnitude that civil engineering works have on societies.
-I for one am proud that Robbins has a part in this monumental solution to an age old problem.
+I for one am proud to have a part in discussing this monumental solution to an age old problem.